Designing and Creating a Flag for the Children's Room of our Town Library

 Granting a Wish

-The photos of our masterpiece are featured here.
+The photos of our masterpiece are featured below.
 On December 21, 2010, I brought the flag to Pat as a gift from our combined cohousing communities, Sawyer Hill Ecovillage.
 It now flies proudly on Mondays and Wednesdays, when the Pat is working her own magic for children with books and craft materials.
 We are happy that she is pleased with it, and that it brings pleasure to our many neighbors who spend time there.

 Design Your Own Creation